UKCloud/documentation/articles/managed-services/man-how-add-remove-device.md

 ---
-title: How to add and remove devices
+title: How to add devices to and remove devices from Managed IT Operations
-description: Describes how to add or remove devices from you Managed IT Operations services
+description: Describes how to add or remove devices from your Managed IT Operations services, such as Managed Monitoring as a Service and Patching as a Service
 services: managed-services
 author: shighmoor
 reviewer: agull
-lastreviewed: 02/02/2021
+lastreviewed: 04/02/2021
 toc_rootlink: Managed IT Operations
 toc_sub1:
 toc_sub2: